poshjosh/rate-limiter-annotation/docs/ANNOTATION_SPECS.md

 - Use a `@RateGroup` annotation for customizing a group of co-located `@Rate` annotations.

 - Each `@RateGroup` is identified by name.

+- `@RateGroup` operator may not be specified when multiple rate-conditions are specified.

 **Simple Example**